diegomazala/tucano/doc/effectTutorial.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 And that's it.
-In your application draw method, all you need to do is clear the screen, and call the render method above.
-If you want to see a visual representation of the trackball just render it!
-Just make sure that you have depth test enabled.
-Here is a sample code for a typical draw method:
+In the application's draw routine, we clear the screen and call the render method above.
+To see a visual representation of the trackball just render it!
+Just make sure that depth test is enabled.
+Here is a sample code for a typical draw method (you can find a similar method in the GlWidget Class of the phongViewer sample):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 glClearColor(1.0, 1.0, 1.0, 0.0);
 glClear(GL_COLOR_BUFFER_BIT|GL_DEPTH_BUFFER_BIT);

-phong->render(mesh, camera_trackball);
+normalmap_shader->render(mesh, camera_trackball);
 camera_trackball->render();
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Here are the *vertex* and *fragment* shader codes for the files "normalmap.vert" and "normalmap.frag":
+Here are the *vertex* and *fragment* shader codes for the files "normalmap.vert" and "normalmap.frag" (they are all included in the `effects/shaders` directory):

 ### normalmap.vert